James E. Smith Jr.

 James Emerson Smith Jr. (born September 9, 1967) is an American politician who served as a member of the South Carolina House of Representatives from 1996 to 2019.
 Smith is a combat veteran and a serving officer in the South Carolina Army National Guard, a small business owner, and a practicing attorney in Columbia, South Carolina.

-Smith endorsed Joe Biden in the 2008 Democratic Party presidential primaries.

-Smith was the Democratic nominee for Governor of South Carolina in 2018, which he lost to incumbent Governor Henry McMaster.
+Smith was the Democratic nominee for Governor of South Carolina in 2018, which he lost to incumbent governor Henry McMaster.

 Early life and education

 Smith was born on September 9, 1967, in Columbia, South Carolina, the son of James E. Smith Sr and Nina Nelson Smith.
 Smith can trace military service in his family in every generation back to the American Revolutionary War.
 He graduated with a Bachelor of Arts degree from the University of South Carolina in 1990, and with a Juris Doctor degree from their School of Law in 1995.
 Smith was then admitted to the South Carolina and North Carolina bars.